 - The permit shot – wasn’t expecting one.
 I had it… I missed it, but when you don’t permit fish often every shot is a memory.

-- Elliot’s first bonefish – always nice to be there for someone’s first bonefish.
+- Elliott’s first bonefish – always nice to be there for someone’s first bonefish.
 It is sometimes the start of obsession.

 - Paddling crabs – we found a bunch of crabs hitching rides and paddling on mangrove leaves.
 I had heard about that once before, but had never seen it.
 They were using tools!
 Somehow we didn’t get a picture of those.